rasbt/HbindViz/README.md

 [Hbind](https://github.com/psa-lab/Hbind) is software for rigorously defining intermolecular H-bonds by donor/acceptor chemistry and geometric constraints, which was developed, used, and described in detail in

-- Sebastian Raschka, Wolf A., Bemister-Buffington J., and Kuhn L.A.
-(2018) "Protein-ligand interfaces are polarized: Discovery of a strong trend for intermolecular hydrogen bonds to favor donors on the protein side with implications for predicting and designing ligand complexes."
-J. Computer-Aided Molec.
-Design [in revision]
+- Raschka, Sebastian, Alex Wolf, Joseph Bemister‐Buffington, and Leslie A. Kuhn (2018) “Protein-ligand interfaces are polarized: discovery of a strong trend for intermolecular hydrogen bonds to favor donors on the protein side with implications for predicting and designing ligand complexes” Journal of Computer-Aided Molecular Design. *Journal of Computer-Aided Molecular Design* (accepted manuscript) [[biorxiv preprint](https://www.biorxiv.org/content/early/2018/02/05/260612)]

 ---